Time For Family: Loving Well

 The post-Christmas day, pre-New Year period is a perfect time to relax and properly invest in family relationships.
 It may not be where you’d choose to be, perhaps even being with family members is not easy during Christmas; but the Bible teaches us to be content with whatever we have, using every situation to glorify Him, and striving to be present and engaged in every circumstance.

-Hailing from London, Nadia is studying Theology in Durham and is involved with King's Church, Durham.
+Hailing from London, Nadia studied Theology at Durham and is spending a year studying in California.
 Only a few months after being introduced to More Precious, Nadia joined the team, using her love of writing to develop new content and pioneer new series.
 Nadia has loved the opportunities that MP brings and is always praying that girls would be changed and pointed to Jesus.